-On March 31, 2022, our board of directors authorized another share repurchase program, or the 2022 Program, under which we may further purchase up to US\$1 billion worth of our Class A ordinary shares over the 24-month period until the close of business on March 31, 2024, U.S. Eastern Time.
-The 2022 Program was publicly announced on the same date.
-In 2022, we repurchased ADSs representing 14,924,246 Class A ordinary shares under the 2022 Program.
+On March 31, 2022, our board of directors authorized a share repurchase program, under which we could purchase up to US\$1 billion worth of our Class A ordinary shares over the 24-month period until the close of business on March 31, 2024, U.S. Eastern Time.
+This program was publicly announced on the same date.
+In 2023 and up to March 31, 2024, we repurchased ADSs representing 18,556,128 Class A ordinary shares under this program.

-On March 30, 2023, our board of directors authorized another share repurchase program, or the 2023 Program, under which we may further purchase up to US\$500 million worth of our Class A ordinary shares over the 24-month period until the close of business on March 31, 2025, U.S. Eastern Time.
-The 2023 Program was publicly announced on the same date.
+On March 30, 2023, our board of directors authorized another share repurchase program, under which we could further purchase up to an additional US\$500 million worth of our Class A ordinary shares over the 24-month period until the close of business on March 31, 2025, U.S. Eastern Time.
+This program was publicly announced on the same date.
+On May 22, 2023, our board of directors approved an increase in the authorized amount under the current share repurchase program by US\$500 million such that we may repurchase up to US\$1 billion of its ADSs or Class A ordinary shares thereunder.
+The increase in the authorized amount under the share spublicly announced on May 23, 2023.

-The table below is a summary of the shares repurchased by us under the 2021 Program in 2022.
-All repurchases of our Class A ordinary shares set forth below were made in the open market pursuant to the 2021 Program that we adopted on March 30, 2021.
+The table below is a summary of the shares we repurchase under the programs described above.
+All repurchases of our Class A ordinary shares set forth below were made in the open market pursuant to the programs that we adopted on March 31, 2022 and March 30, 2023, as amended.